Patient education: Lyme disease treatment (Beyond the Basics)

 In most individuals, the arthritis of late Lyme disease resolves with oral antibiotic therapy given for 28 days; intravenous antibiotics are recommended only if the arthritis does not improve with oral treatment.
 However, in some adults and children, arthritis persists after antibiotic therapy.

 Arthritis that lingers after antibiotic therapy may require therapies used for other types of arthritis, such as hydroxychloroquine and/or synovectomy (surgical removal of the joint lining).
 More information about these treatments is discussed separately.
-(See "Patient information: Osteoarthritis treatment (Beyond the Basics)".)
+(See "Patient education: Osteoarthritis treatment (Beyond the Basics)".)

 Neurologic conditions associated with late Lyme disease are treated with intravenous antibiotics, usually ceftriaxone or cefotaxime, given daily for two to four weeks.